chryoung/inventory-management/backlog.md

 ## Items

 - [ ] Create a default Product for a new Item
+- [ ] Create a Product from an Item

 ## Products

 - [ ] Show Products on Item show page
 - [ ] Add default shelf life for Product
+- [ ] Create an Inventory from a Product

 ## Inventories